gpstar81/GPStar-proton-pack/README.md

 GitHub should automatically display these files with basic formatting, though to view these MD (MarkDown) files linked above with full formatting including color-coding, you can use a program such as [MarkdownPad](http://markdownpad.com/) (Windows) or [MacDown](https://macdown.uranusjr.com/) (MacOS).
 Alternatively, you may copy the contents into [an online viewer](https://markdownlivepreview.com/).

+## Sound files

+The sound effects files are combination of self made files for this project to ones from within the Ghostbusters community, etc. Apologies if it is forgotten to acknowledge where some of the files originate from.

 ## Licensing

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.